Georgia Peace Project

 - A non-refundable deposit of $300 upon registration will reserve your spot.

-- Payment in full is required by April 1, 2025.
+- Payment in full is required by April 1, 2026.

-- Refunds cannot be given after April 15, 2025.
+- Refunds cannot be given after April 15, 2026.
 For this reason, we strongly advise purchasing trip insurance.

 - Payments may be made by credit card (Visa, MC, Amex) or bank transfer.
 (Credit card payments will incur a 3.5% processing fee.)
-No other forms of payment will be accepted.

 Ready to register?
 Start the registration process with this form.